benediktjordan/AGENDER2.0---The-physiological-patterns-of-stress/README.md

 ## Contributing

 Contributions to the AGENDER 2.0 project are welcome.
 Please ensure to follow the standard procedures for contributing to open-source projects, including using pull requests for proposing changes.
-License

-This project is licensed under the MIT License.
+License: this project is licensed under the MIT License.

 ## Acknowledgments